heineborell/swe-for-ds/README.md

     - `404`: not found
     - `418`: I'm a teapot
-    - `422`: unprocessable entity, can be used when the JSON in in a request does not conform to the client's expections.
+    - `422`: unprocessable entity, can be used when the JSON in in a request does not conform to the server's expections.
 - 500s: something went wrong with on the server, not the client's fault.
 Typically only `500` is used.